RevolutionAnalytics/plyrmr/docs/tutorial.md

 ```

 Similar, but they work everywhere.
-For instance, if `subset` or `where` are called within some function, which is in its turn used in some other function, we can have the following situation:
+For instance, if `subset` is called within some function, which is in its turn used in some other function, we can have the following situation:

 ```r